waiden674/music_classifier/README.md

+#Music Classifer by Aiden Zhang
+This is a web application built using the Flask boilerplate code provided by MLH.
+The machine learning model was created using Fast.ai, a higher level API built on top of Pytorch (similar relationship as Keras to Tensorflow from my understanding).
+The model was fine-tuned from a RESNET-34 model and dataset used was the GTZAN dataset.

+Note that I was unable to use the original Mel spectrograms from the dataset as I was unable to reproduce similar spectrograms using the librosa python module from my end (needed to analyze youtube videos).
+As such, I created my own spectrograms by converting the original audio files from the GTZAN dataset using my own script named `gtzanToSpec.py`.

+More information about the Machine Learning part of this project can be found [here](https://github.com/)

+###Future Plans
+Currently, the model can only classify between 3 of the original 10 genres in GTZAN dataset due to the fact that it would take too long for me to train all 10 in a free-tier Google Colab.
+Perhaps in the future, I will find a work around that will allow the model to classify between more genres.

+###Below is the installation process from the original MLH Flask boilerplate.

 # Introduction

 This is a hackathon boilerplate for new Flask web applications created by [Major League Hacking](https://github.com/MLH).
 It is for hackers looking to get started quickly on a new hackathon project using the Flask microframework.